Stress & Overthinking

 Takeaway #2: You Can Train Your Mind Like a Pro Athlete

 The difference between wishing and programming is the difference between a fan in the stands and an athlete on the field.
-When pro athletes visualize a perfect performance, they aren't just hoping to win.
+When pro athletes visualise a perfect performance, they aren't just hoping to win.
 They are training their brains to expect to win.

 Here's the scientific insight that makes it work: your brain can't tell the difference between rehearsing something vividly and actually doing it.
 When you rehearse a successful moment with real, powerful feeling, your brain logs it as a memory.
 It believes it's already happened.

 This is why mental rehearsal is so powerful.
 It builds confidence from the inside out.
-When you practice winning in your mind, your body starts to believe it.
-As the pros know, "Athletes don't wait for confidence - they rehearse winning until their body moves like they've already won."
+When you practise winning in your mind, your body starts to believe it.
+Athletes don't wait for confidence.
+They rehearse winning until their body moves like they've already won.

 Takeaway #3: A Sneak Peek at "Programming": Start by Stealing a Feeling